brettz9/webappfind/docs/Registered-custom-modes.md

 policing of the status might be done--maybe some form of rough consensus.

 Note that the custom modes are supplied optionally in addition to the fundamental modes ("view", "edit") and, unlike the fundamental modes, custom modes do not trigger any WebAppFind-specific behavior; they are intended, however, to trigger different behaviors within a web application, however.

 An example of a custom mode would be "source" which is aimed at allowing one to "view" (or "edit", etc.) the source code of a given type, as opposed to displaying it in some other (generic) manner (e.g., WYSIWYG view).
 Another example might be a "validate" mode to supply data to a web application for validation of the format.

+(If you have a general interest custom mode, feel free to file a PR, modifying this page.
+And feel free to file a PR if you need additional operating system modes which we aren't yet handling.)

 For the sake of clarity, a custom mode should not have the same name as one of the fundamental modes.